 Nia Centre was established to address the lack of safe space for the Afro-diasporic community to collaborate, create, and for Black artists to push their creative limits.
 After 10 years of working to build the creative capacity of our community, we’re taking on our most ambitious project yet: transforming our 14,000 sq. ft. facility into Canada’s first multi-disciplinary professional arts space dedicated to showcasing art from the African diaspora.

 This new space will help bring our entire community together to experience art rooted in Afro-diasporic traditions.

 Once renovated our facility at 524 Oakwood Avenue will feature:

 To support this vision, we’ve raised over $4 million to launch our renovation, but we need your help to raise $1.5 million to realize our goal.

 Our artists’ studios, recording booths and digital arts incubator studios will enable creative development and production of multi-disciplinary art.

-Our 170-seat multi-purpose performance space, event spaces and galleries will enable performances and art exhibitions in artistic areas of music, dance, photography, digital media, visual art, film and theatre.
+Our 160-seat flex performance space, event spaces and galleries will enable performances and art exhibitions in multiple disciplines.

 Copyright © 2020 Nia Centre for the Arts All Right Reserved.